Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 Although most ATMs will tell you if there’s an access fee, some in Vietnam don’t.
 You will only realize you paid a 50.000 VND fee when you check your bank statement.
 Urghh!

-The best ATMs in Vietnam for foreigners are TPbank and VPbank because you can withdraw money without a fee.
+The best ATMs in Vietnam are those of VPBank because they don’t charge a fee for withdrawals.
 Guaranteed, tried and tested!
 Feel free to send me an angry message if they charge you a withdrawal fee!

 VPbank is the best ATM to withdraw money in Vietnam

-TPBank’s logo – the best bank for travelers in Vietnam
+TPBank’s logo – the second-best bank (Fee-wise) after VPBank.

-You can find TPbank ATMs on Google Maps.
-They’re not the most common but there are at least 1-2 in every city (and more in Hanoi and Ho Chi Minh City).
+You can find VPBank ATMs on Google Maps.
+They’re not the most common, but there are at least 1-2 in every city (and more in Hanoi and Ho Chi Minh City).

-TPbank is easily recognizable by its vivid purple colors.
+VPBank is easily recognizable by its bright green and red colors.

 Exchanging Money in Vietnam

 You don’t have to exchange money in Vietnam if you have a card with low fees like Revolut.
-It will probably turn out to be more expensive to exchange cash than to withdraw from an ATM due to the exchange rate margins.
+It may turn out to be more expensive to exchange cash than to withdraw from an ATM, depending on the exchange rate margins you get.

-But I understand if you carry cash when traveling and exchange it for the local currency.
-It’s normal and safe.
-So here’s how to be prepared about exchanging money in Vietnam.
+But I understand if you carry cash when traveling and want to exchange it for the local currency.
+So here’s how to be prepared for exchanging money in Vietnam.

 What currency to bring